felipesere/felipesere.com/content/post/2017-02-12-the-elm-confusion.markdown

 ### Naive approach

-Naive as I was, I just moved the `getData` function over to the **Data.elm** file (_a poor name in hindsight_) and fixed some of the imports.
+Naive as I was, I just moved the `getData` function over to the **Data.elm** file (_a poor name in hindsight_) and fixed some imports.
 Sadly, the compiler was not happy about this:

 {{< highlight sh >}}
 Error in ./src/Main.elm